Kitware/paraviewweb/documentation/content/docs/ec2.md

 Do not forget to replace `<host-data-directory>` with some real directory where your datasets are located, and replace `<ec2-hostname-or-ip[:port]>` with the actual hostname or IP address (and possibly port) of the instance.

 Some other run examples follow.
-To run the osmesa image, you don't need the `nvidia` runtime:
+To run the osmesa image, you don't need the `--gpus` argument:

 ```
     sudo docker run                                \